Gold and green are the colours to be seen in on this one day of the year. You with us?

 The official site of the City of Perth’s Australia Day celebrations is at Langley Park.
 Being right on the waterfront, it's also a prime spot for catching the city’s big fireworks display.

 The entertainment zone opens from 3pm and features entertainment and activities for kids of all ages.
-This includes plenty of amusement inflatables, a ferris wheel, pony and camel rides, sheep shearing and whip-cracking demonstrations, freestyle and motocross shows, science activities, mazes and more than 10 waterslides to cool your cockles on.
+This includes plenty of amusement rides and inflatables, a ferris wheel, bespoke Australia-themed maze with lookout tower to get your bearings, unicorn photo opportunities, climbing wall, motocross and BMX stunts and a handful of waterslides to cool your cockles on.

-Then let’s not forget about the mandatory sausage sizzle!
+Then let's not forget about the mandatory big Aussie sausage sizzle!

-Held in the Ozone Reserve, adjacent to Langley Park, Survival Perth is a celebration of Australian and Torres Strait Islanders through dance, music, art and food.
+Held in the Supreme Court Gardens, the traditional Birak Concert is a celebration of Australian and Torres Strait Islanders through dance, music, art and food.

 South Perth Celebration Zone